Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 This allows you to access the variables in a more cache-friendly manner, improving spatial locality and reducing cache misses.
 Keep in mind that you should only use this technique when it makes sense for your program.
 If you don't need to access the variables together, then there's no point in grouping them into a struct.

 Another technique is to use try using slices instead of linked lists or other dynamic data structures wherever possible.
-Slices provide better spatial locality because the elements are stored next to each other in memory, so accessing them is faster than accessing elements scattered throughout memory.
+Slices provide better spatial locality because the elements are stored next to each other in memory, so accessing them is typically faster.

 For example, consider a program that needs to iterate over a collection of integers.
 Instead of using a linked list: